Scenic Drives in the Georgia Mountains

 Georgia Counties of the scenic and historic Southern Highroads Trail

-Take US Highway 76 West from the South Carolina border all the way to apple country in Ellijay, then turn right to wander North on Highway 411 towards Tennessee.
-Stop along the way to enjoy the scenic Georgia towns, including Clayton, Tiger, and Blue Ridge.
+Take US Highway 76 West from the South Carolina border to Apple Country in Ellijay, then turn right to wander North on Highway 411 toward Tennessee.
+Stop to enjoy the scenic Georgia towns, including Clayton, Tiger, and Blue Ridge.
 The Southern Highroads Trail route overlaps/includes many of North Georgia’s other scenic routes, including Georgia Scenic Highway 197, Cohutta-Chattahoochee Scenic Byway, and Highway 441 from Baldwin to Clayton.

 Georgia Mountain Parkway (GA 515 / US 76)

 One of the most accessible scenic drives in the Georgia mountains is the Georgia Mountain Parkway along GA 515 / US 76.
-These scenic highways of North Georgia start where I-575 ends, then travel along into the beautiful North Georgia mountains and towns.
-This 4-lane divided highway is the main thoroughfare that connects the mountain towns of Ellijay, Blue Ridge, Blairsville, and Hiawassee.
+These scenic highways of North Georgia start where I-575 ends and travel into the beautiful North Georgia mountains and towns.
+This four-lane divided highway is the main thoroughfare connecting the mountain towns of Ellijay, Blue Ridge, Blairsville, and Hiawassee.

 Map of Scenic Routes near Georgia Mountain Parkway in North Georgia